notsuoholi/notsuoholi.github.io/content/posts/SRECore.md

 +++
-title = 'SRE - Core Principles'
+title = 'SRE, Core Principles' date = 2024-10-16
-date = 2024-10-16T22:20:49-05:00
 draft = false
 +++
 I have outlined a few of the core responsibilities and practices of Site Reliability Engineers (SREs).
-Their focus is primarily on operational resilience and reducing toil through automation.

-My goal was to cover key topics like system reliability, incident management, the importance of metrics like SLIs, SLOs, and SLAs, and how SREs use monitoring and alerting to maintain service performance while collaborating closely with development teams to ensure scalable, predictable, and efficient systems.
+My goal was to cover key topics like system reliability, incident management, the importance of SLIs, SLOs, and SLAs, and how SREs use monitoring and alerting to maintain service performance while collaborating closely with development teams to ensure scalable, predictable, and efficient systems.

 ## SRE - A Focus Operational Resilience & TOIL Reduction
 - SREs focus on system reliability and incident management.
 We make data driven decisions which benefit the system.
 We automate to reduce toil and improve change management to ensure processes in place are repeatable, predictable, and most importantly, scalable.